G. S. Sareen

-Gajendra Singh Sareen (born 7 Nov 1966) is a businessman of Indian origin and the founder, CEO and president of Singapore headquartered tire manufacturer and distributor Omni United Pte.
-Ltd. He founded Omni United in 2003 and has since received numerous entrepreneurship awards including "Distinguished Business Leader Award", "DBS Insignia Spirit of Vision Prestige Award" and in 2012 was named to Fortune magazine's list of "Asia's Hottest People in Business".
-In 2014, he was featured in "The Peak" magazine's anniversary publication as one of 30 men and women documenting their success stories - the "30/30 – The Game Changers".
+Gajendra Singh Sareen (born 7 November 1966) is an Indian-Singaporean businessman, founder, CEO, and president of Singapore tire manufacturer and distributor, Omni United Pte.
+Ltd.

 Early life

-Sareen was born in Madhya Pradesh a state in India in a middle-class family.
-He was the youngest at number 4 of three siblings, when his mother (Amrit Kaur Sareen, born 17 Feb 1938) was paralyzed after being involved in an accident while visiting Africa.
-His father (Dr Surender Singh Sareen, born 15 March 1933), a civil servant, encouraged him to always be independent, push his limits and chase his dreams.
-His sister (Jayendra Kaur, born 26 August 1960) currently lives in Dubai, while his brother (Paremendra Singh Sareen, born 29 Nov 1961) died in a road accident in 1989 at the age of 27.
+Sareen was born on 7 November 1966 in Madhya Pradesh to an upper-class family.
+He is the youngest of three siblings.
+His father, Dr Surender Singh Sareen, was a civil servant; his mother, Amrit Kaur Sareen, was paralyzed after being involved in an accident while visiting Africa.
+His brother, Paremendra Singh Sareen, died in a road accident in 1989 at the age of 27.

 Education

 Sareen is an alumnus of Daly College Indore, Madhya Pradesh, India and holds a degree in Statistics from Bhopal University.
 He is also a decorated and distinguished member of the Indian Army.
 He joined the Indian Military Academy in 1986 and resigned his commission in 1992 to support his family.
 He was awarded a SENA MEDAL, a gallantry award for action, by the President of India during his tenure in the Army.